marreapato/Inteligent_Agents/README.md

-# Inteligent_Agents
+## Course Description
 This Masters-level course provides an advanced study of intelligent agents, a foundational concept in artificial intelligence.
 Intelligent agents are autonomous entities capable of perceiving their environment and making decisions to achieve their goals.
+In this course, students will explore both theoretical principles and practical techniques for designing, implementing, and deploying intelligent agents across various applications.